 New Mexico

-New Mexico does not permit the use of side-by-sides on paved roads.
+New Mexico does not permit the use of side-by-side on paved roads.
 Nevertheless, the county-specific rules may vary according to the respective authorities.
-You must contact your local DMV or other authorities to be clear about your city or county rules.
+You must contact your local DMV or other authorities to clarify city or county rules.

 New York

-The state of New York strictly prohibits the use of side-by-side vehicles unless it has been specified.
-In some cities or counties, the local government may allow the use of ATV/UTV.
+The state of New York strictly prohibits the use of side-by-side vehicles unless otherwise specified.
+The local government may allow ATV/UTV use in some cities or counties.

-It will be on the section of the highway that falls between two off-highway trails.
-You must confirm the same with your local police or DMV.
+It will be on the section of the highway between two off-highway trails.
+You must confirm this with your local police or DMV.

 North Carolina